prestodb/ambari-presto-service/docs/getting-started.rst

 1. Red Hat Enterprise Linux 6.x (64-bit) or CentOS equivalent.
 2. You must have Ambari installed and thus transitively fulfill `Ambari's requirements <http://docs.hortonworks.com/HDPDocuments/Ambari-2.1.2.1/bk_Installing_HDP_AMB/content/_meet_minimum_system_requirements.html>`_.
-3. Oracle's JDK 1.8u60+ for Presto versions after 0.148 and 1.8u40+ otherwise.
+3. Oracle's JDK 1.8u60+ for Presto version 0.148 and over, and 1.8u40+ for Presto versions before 0.148.
 We recommend you read the section on :ref:`jdk-configuration-label` to fully understand the relationship between Presto and Ambari's JDK.
 4. Disable ``requiretty``.
 On RHEL 6.x this can be done by editing the